SahithiGangannagari/Testing_Tool_Guide/README.md

 ## Step 5: Run the App
 Now that you have set up the environment and installed the requirements, you can run the Python app using the app.py file.
 Use the following command: python app.py

+# Importing MySQL Database with XAMPP

+1. Start XAMPP and ensure MySQL is running.

+2. Open phpMyAdmin in your browser: [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/).

+3. Create a new database (optional).

+4. Click on the database you want to import data into.

+5. Go to the "Import" tab.

+6. Click "Choose File" and select `testing.sql`.

+7. Click "Go".

+8. Once the import is complete, you'll see a success message.

+9. Update your application to use the local database.

+You're done!
+The `testing.sql` file is now imported into your local MySQL database.